donbr/gene-interactions-ontology/README.md

 ### Requirements:
 To run this notebook, you'll need:

-- **Python 3.11**  some of the Python libraries I've started to use have convinced me I need to embrace 3.11.
-One of the more interesting libraries is trafilatura, which works well with foreign languages.
+- **Python 3.11**:  some of the Python libraries I've started to use have convinced me I need to embrace 3.11.
+One of the more interesting libraries is trafilatura, which works well with parsing foreign language content from html.

 - The following libraries:
   ```bash